rozbb/dudect-bencher/README.md

 To run the benchmarks in `ctbench-foo` and get the raw runtimes in CSV format, run `cargo run --release --example ctbench-foo -- --out data.csv`.

+Rust versions 1.66 and higher support a new best-effort optimization barrier (`core::hint::black_box`).
+To use the new optimization barrier, enable the `core_hint_black_box` feature.

 ## Interpreting Output

 The benchmark output looks like